lando/lamp/docs/tooling.md

 By default, each Lando LAMP recipe will also ship with helpful dev utilities.

-This means you can use things like `drush`, `composer` and `php` via Lando and avoid mucking up your actual computer trying to manage `php` versions and tooling.
+This means you can use things like `mysql`, `composer` and `php` via Lando and avoid mucking up your actual computer trying to manage `php` versions and tooling.

 ```bash
 lando composer          Runs composer commands